 Contributing to a better environment

-An energy-efficient and economical car can contribute to reduced environmental impact and also involve reduced costs for the owner of the car.
+An energy-efficient and fuel-efficient car not only contributes to a reduced impact on the environment, but also means reduced costs for the owner of the car.
 As the driver, it is easy to reduce fuel consumption and thereby save money and contribute to a better environment - here is some advice:

 - Plan for an effective average speed.
 Speeds above approx. 80 km/h (approx. 50 mph) and below 50 km/h (approx. 30 mph) lead to increased energy consumption.